joelmoxley/founder-playbook/IV. Team + Execution/03 - Team Building/04 - Content - Early Stage Advisors/md/01 - Founder Institute - Advisor Agreements .webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The FAST Agreement is used by tens of thousands of entrepreneurs and advisors per year to establish productive working relationships, trading advice and support for a standardized amount of equity.
+The FAST Agreement is used by tens of thousands of entrepreneurs and advisors per year to establish productive working relationships, trading advice and support for a standardized amount of equity.

 Credit: [Founder Institute](http://fi.co/)